andrewjc2000/ATAKPushToTalk/README.md

 # ATAK Push-To-Talk To Text
 A plugin that performs offline speech-to-text transcription for the Android Team Awareness Kit
+## Version 1.0.6 Release Notes
+### Bug Fixes
+- The plugin no longer crashes when the transcription is supplied as a null String, either due to no words being spoken or a transcription not being correctly produced for some other reason.

+### Known Bugs to be Fixed in Future Releases
+- Currently, Speech-to-Text is working, but the accuracy is rather poor.
+According to the documentation, the accuracy of the transcription algorithm can be improved by tweaking the language model that the library uses to transcribe the audio.
+One possible approach to doing this is reducing the number of words for which the model is looking and instructing users to use purposefully simple language.
+This may be a necessary tradeoff due to the limited computation resources available.
+- Settings configured in the Settings tab of our plugin are currently reset every time the plugin is loaded anew and are only saved in RAM.
+Ideally, these settings should be persisted between instances of loading ATAK, which would require them to be encoded and stored on the File system of the Android device.

 ## Version 1.0.5 Release Notes
 ### New Features
 - Numeric words in transcriptions are automatically converted to the single-character digits they represent, and words in the Phonetic alphabet in transcriptions are converted to the single-character letters they represent.